udo-munk/RP2040-GEEK-80/README.md

 [Waveshare RP2350-GEEK product page](https://www.waveshare.com/rp2350-geek.htm) and
 [Waveshare RP2350-GEEK Wiki](https://www.waveshare.com/wiki/RP2350-GEEK)

-To build z80pack for this device you need to have the SDK for RP2040-based devices installed and configured.
+To build z80pack for this device you need to have the SDK for RP2040/RP2350 based devices installed and configured.
 The SDK manual has detailed instructions how to install on all major PC platforms, it is available here:
 [Raspberry Pi Pico Documentation](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html)

 Then clone the GitHub repositories: